92% of participants will know how to apply best practices and Ohio law in prescribing controlled substances, including awareness of drug diversion.

 Ohio Board of Nursing Prescribing Resources are available at nursing.ohio.gov/practice-resources/prescribing-resources/

-An ARNP may delegate the administration of a drug to an unlicensed person.
-Before delegating this authority, the APRNs with prescriptive authority is required to assess the patient, determine that the drug is appropriate for the patient, and determine that the person to whom the authority will be delegated has met the conditions.16
+Before delegating this authority, the APRNs with prescriptive authority is required to assess the patient, determine that the drug is appropriate for the patient, and determine that the person to whom the authority will be delegated has met the conditions.17

 An APRN with prescriptive authority has many requirements and limitations.
-These include15:
+These include16:

 Morphine equivalent daily dose (MED) means a conversion of various opioid analgesics to a morphine equivalent dose by the use of accepted conversion tables provided by the state board of pharmacy at www.ohiopmp.gov/MED_Calculator.aspx.

-Acute pain fades with healing, is related to tissue damage, alters a patient's function, and is time-limited usually not more than six weeks.17
+Acute pain fades with healing, is related to tissue damage, alters a patient's function, and is time-limited usually not more than six weeks.20

 Chronic pain persists after efforts have been made to relieve it and continues for twelve or more weeks.
 Chronic pain may be intermittent or continuous.
 The term chronic pain is not used with a terminal condition or with a progressive disease that is expected to result in a terminal condition.